Nivalyx/osu-wiki/wiki/BBCode/id.md

 Tag `[imagemap]` atau *peta gambar* digunakan untuk menyisipkan satu atau lebih tautan di berbagai area pada gambar.

-Gambar yang akan disematkan dilambangkan dengan argumen `IMAGE_URL`.
+Pada tag ini, gambar yang akan disematkan dilambangkan dengan argumen `IMAGE_URL`.
 Agar gambar dapat disematkan, argumen ini harus diisi dengan URL gambar secara lengkap.

-To add a clickable area, a new line containing the x and y position of the area, the width and the height of the area as well as a link to redirect to needs to be inserted after the `IMAGE_URL` argument.
+Untuk menambahkan area yang dapat diklik pada gambar, a new line containing the x and y position of the area, the width and the height of the area as well as a link to redirect to needs to be inserted after the `IMAGE_URL` argument.
 Additionally, an optional `TITLE` argument will be shown on hovering the area if it is specified.
 A link may be specified with the `REDIRECT` argument, or omitted with a `#`.
 Every size unit (`X`, `Y`, `WIDTH`, and `HEIGHT`) is a percentage (0–100) without a percent sign.

 Tombol pada toolbar: ![Tombol imagemap](img/imagemap.png "Imagemap")